weber8thomas/MISTIC-public/README.md

 - location : `ssh.lbgi.fr:/gstock/biolo_datasets/variation/benchmark/Annot_datasets/dbNSFP/v4.0/dbNSFP_final_hg19.gz`
 - https://krishna.gs.washington.edu/download/CADD/v1.4/GRCh37/whole_genome_SNVs.tsv.gz

-> :note: dbNSFP was converted to hg19 format and trimmed of some unused columns at the end of the file
+> **Note** :  dbNSFP was converted to hg19 format and trimmed of some unused columns at the end of the file

 To annotate VCF files with both VEP & vcfanno, you can find configuration files used in the development of MISTIC here : `src/annotation`